aodh66/bs-utility/README.md

 - Choose how many backups they want to keep, and how often they want to back up.
 - Choose when to start and stop the backup.
 - Allow the user to snapshot their save folder to a folder of their choosing.
   - This is a manual backup, intended for use before you fight a boss for the first time.
-This lets the user can go back and experience the bossfight more easily than doing an entire new or NG+ playthrough.
+This lets the user go back and experience a bossfight more easily than doing an entire new or NG+ playthrough.
 It also lets them attempt the fight again with their original character, rather than a more optimised character on a new playthrough based on their knowledge of the first one.
 - Choose a hotkey to save a snapshot from ingame, without tabbing out to the utility.
 - Name the snapshot to keep track of the gamestate at the time.
 - Save the current configuration to a profile, that can be loaded later, to manage multiple games or use cases.